code-kern-ai/bricks/CONTRIBUTING.md

 If you have an idea for a new module/heuristic, please open an issue in the repository.
 We will discuss the idea and if it is a good fit for the library, we will add it to the library.
 This means you don't _have to write_ the code yourself, but you can still contribute to the library.

 ## How to contribute modules
-1. Add the idea as an issue.
+1. As stated above, please first add the idea as an issue.
 We'll use this to document the origin of the module, and will use it to help you during the contribution.
 2. Fork the repository
 3. Create a new branch, specifically with the name of the module you want to add.
 Please do **not** add multiple modules in one branch.
 4. Add your module to the respective folder.
 If you are not sure where to put your module, please reach out to us on [Discord](https://discord.gg/qf4rGCEphW).
 For further details on _how_ to implement the module, see the section below.
 5. Create a pull request to the `main` branch of the repository.
 Please make sure to add a description of your module and why you think it is useful for the community.

-## How to add a module
+### How to implement a module
 All modules follow a similar structure.
 The following is a template for a module:

 ```python